What's going on

 We completed the research in January and have shared some of our initial findings.
 These show that the public and profession agree that the most serious offences for a solicitor relate to dishonesty, criminal activity and misuse of client money.
 Yet it also shows that in some areas there are differences in views between the public and solicitors.
 For instance issues linked to a solicitor’s competence - such as a solicitor providing advice without fully understanding the relevant law and costing the client money - were viewed as more serious by the public.

-The findings will be used to help us refine our approach to how we judge the serious of offences and what action we may take.
-We will share our full findings later this year.
+The findings will be used to help us refine our approach to how we judge the seriousness of offences and what action we may take.